shubhlohiya/MARBLER/README.md

 ## Citation
 ```
 @misc{torbati2023marbler,
-      title={MARBLER: An Open Platform for Standarized Evaluation of Multi-Robot Reinforcement Learning Algorithms},
+      title={MARBLER: An Open Platform for Standardized Evaluation of Multi-Robot Reinforcement Learning Algorithms},
       author={Reza Torbati and Shubham Lohiya and Shivika Singh and Meher Shashwat Nigam and Harish Ravichandar},
       year={2023},
       eprint={2307.03891},